HSLdevcom/digitransit-ui/docs/Installation.md

 ## Configuration application
 Digitransit ui can be configured in multiple ways.
 You can
-- Change between National and Regional versions using CONFIG parameter
+- Change between National and Regional versions using `CONFIG` parameter
+  - if `NESTED_CONFIG` env variable exists, `CONFIG` env variable is used server side for selecting middle-level configuration file that is merged into specific configuration based on `host` or `x-forwarded-host` header
-- Switch API backend using API_URL parameter
+- Switch API backend using `API_URL` parameter
-- Enable Sentry client side error monitoring using SENTRY_* parameters
+- Enable Sentry client side error monitoring using `SENTRY_*` parameters

 Note that you can combine multiple configuration parameters.